-Overloaded vehicles can become unstable, difficult to steer, and have less efficient braking

-Designed to distribute the forces they receive into the main chassis frame of the vehicle;

-Avoid using sheeting hooks to secure loads as they are only designed to secure a tarpaulin over the load for weather protection.
+- Overloaded vehicles can become unstable, difficult to steer, and have less efficient braking. - Designed to distribute the forces they receive into the main chassis frame of the vehicle. - If they have moving parts, move as little as possible to prevent lashings losing tension in transit, be compatible with the securing equipment to be used.
+Eyebolts be firmly attached either directly to the chassis or to a metal crosspiece or outrigger (those secured only to wooden members are unlikely to be strong enough). - Avoid using sheeting hooks to secure loads as they are only designed to secure a tarpaulin over the load for weather protection.
 Lashings (such as webbing, chains, cables or clamps) should be in serviceable condition and be checked for damage at regular intervals to ensure their tension has not been lost.
 Use sleeves and/or corner protectors to prevent damage to both the load and the lashing or sheet if it passes over a sharp edge or corner.
 Ropes and buckle straps suspended from a roof rail and/or the curtains of a standard curtain-sided vehicle are generally not suitable for securing a load.